SAFe - Scaled Agile Framework

 Agile development started as a grassroots initiative by developers for developers.
 One reason for its rapid adoption was that it decentralized decision-making, handing developers the autonomy to make decisions and act on them in ways that made sense.

 SAFe is an attempt to learn from the Agile movement and optimize project management, coordination and decision-making by centralizing them.
-One of SAFe’s many benefits is its value stream management, enabling a deep understanding what to develop and the optimal timing of any release.
+One of SAFe’s many benefits is its value streams management, enabling a deep understanding what to develop and the optimal timing of any release.

 As with many prescriptive frameworks, many of the problems with SAFe stem from trying to apply it too rigidly and not adapting it to the needs of a given organization.
 Ultimately sourcing the right solution for the job is more important than any religious adherence to the principles of any single method.